TaishiUeda/Turtlebot3Sim/README.md

 ```bash
 docker-compose -f .\docker-compose.yaml -f .\docker-compose.nav_random.yaml up -d
 ```
-Then, a robot in gazebo will start running about 30 second after the window of gazebo is launched.
+Then, a robot in gazebo will start running tens of seconds after the window of gazebo is launched.
 Please wait patiantly.

 To quit,